ntk148v/vanilla-neovim/README.md

 npm install -g yaml-language-server npm install -g pyright npm install -g vscode-langservers-extracted
+# With luals you can install by following the documentation: https://github.com/luals/lua-language-server/wiki/Getting-Started
 ```

 2. Restart Nvim, or use ":edit" to reload the buffer.